hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 ### Don\'t forget to rendezvous with the mothership

-During our recent in person gathering with members of DS, I felt like I really bonded with my teammates.
+During our recent in-person gathering with members of DS, I felt like I really bonded with my teammates.
 A couple of my best memories from that trip were spending time with a few of my coworkers, bourbon in hand, discussing philosophy at 11pm, and looking around the table at dinner